Autism spectrum disorder (ASD)

 It’s not uncommon for adults to be diagnosed with autism.
 In fact, it can often be a relief when an adult realises their challenges – at home, at work, and in social settings - is a result of undiagnosed autism.
 At every age and every life stage, a diagnosis can be a turning point.

 For now, the exact cause of autism is unknown.
 A plethora of studies suggest it’s a combination of developmental, genetic and environmental factors.
-At IMI, we take an integrated healing approach to neurodevelopment conditions.
-We seek to identify and put in place a personalised plan to manage the factors that exacerbate the challenges faced by a person on the autism spectrum.

-Clinical psychological assessment to diagnose autism through psycho-educational assessments, clinical observation and thorough conversations.
-Through positive connection, they can work with you or your child to understand unique learning styles, strengths and challenging areas, and identify personalised strategies to support you.
-This may include giving guidelines to your child’s school to provide a more supportive environment for your child’s learning.
+Through positive connection, they can work with you or your child to understand unique learning styles, strengths and challenging areas, and identify personalised strategies for support.

 Articles, blogs, videos and resources: